railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 BOIS02                                               5 days
 ============ ================== ==================== ==================

-Then a customer order placed on the 1st January will set uup the following operations and delays:
+A customer order placed on the 1st January will set up the following operations and lead times:

 * Delivery ARM100: 31 January (=1st January + 30 days),